mohamadpishdar/RugPull-Defender/src/DataSet/Readme.md

 📝 Overview

-TM-RugPull is a rigorously curated, leakage-resistant dataset designed for the early detection of Rug-Pull scams.
-Unlike existing datasets that focus solely on DeFi, TM-RugPull covers a diverse range of tokenized projects including Meme coins, NFTs, and Celebrity-themed tokens.
+This Dataset is a carefully crafted leakage-free Dataset, intended to detect Rug-Pull scams at their nascent stages.
+While current Datasets only focus on DeFi projects, the TM-RugPull dataset includes an eclectic mix of projects ranging from Meme Coins, NFTs, and celebrity-themed Tokens.

-The core strength of this dataset is its Temporal Hygiene, ensuring that all features are extracted strictly from the first half of each project's lifespan to avoid "data leakage" and ensure the model learns to predict scams before they occur.
+The most notable feature of this Dataset is its Temporal Hygiene, which guarantees that all attributes are selected exclusively from the initial half of the project’s life cycle, thereby preventing “data leakage.

 📊 Dataset Statistics

-Total Projects: 1000 token projects.
+Number of total projects: 1000 token projects.

-Scope: Multi-ecosystem (DeFi, NFTs, Meme coins, etc.).
+Project Scope: Multiverse (Decentralized finance applications, NFTs, meme tokens, et al.)

-Labeling: Grounded in forensic reports and longevity criteria, verified through multi-expert consensus.
+Labelling: Based on forensic findings and criteria of longevity, with validation through a consensus of multiple experts.

 🏗️ Multimodal Features

-The dataset provides features across three primary layers:
+The dataset offers features within three main layers as follows:

-On-chain Behavior: Transactional data and liquidity pool dynamics.
+On-chain activity: Transactions and liquidity pooling.

-Smart Contract Metadata: Structural and semantic information from the contract code.
+Smart contract metadata: Structure and semantics of the code.

-OSINT Signals: Social media presence and off-chain reputation indicators.
+OSINT signals: Social media footprint and reputation-related indicators.

 🛡️ Key Features

-Leakage-Resistant: All features are timestamp-checked to ensure they precede the scam event.
+Leakage Proof: All features are timestamp-tested to confirm their existence prior to the scam event.

-Scientifically Grounded: Designed to solve the "ambiguous labeling" and "narrow modality" issues in current blockchain security research.
+Evidence-Based: Built on solving the problems of "ambiguous labeling" and "limited modality" present in existing blockchain security studies.

-Causally Valid: Enables the development of early-warning systems that are effective in real-world, data-scarce environments.
+Causal Evidence: Makes possible the creation of effective early detection systems despite limited data availability.

-features/: Extracted multimodal feature vectors.
+features/: Multimodal feature vectors have been extracted.

-labels/: Binary labels (Rug-pull vs. Legitimate) with expert verification notes.
+labels/: Labels (rug-pull vs. legitimate) with annotations from experts.